linked-db/linked-ql/README.md

 SELECT title, author ~> fname AS author_name FROM posts
 ```

-Here's another instance showing an example schema and a typical query each:
+And here's another scenario showing an example schema and a typical query each:

 ```sql
 -- The users table